José de Antequera y Castro: Execution

-When he was brought to the Plaza de Armas, where he was to be beheaded, the crowd assembled there demanded his pardon and threw stones at his escort.
+Antequera's execution was scheduled for July 5, 1731.
+When Antequera was brought to the Plaza de Armas, where he was to be beheaded, the crowd assembled there demanded his pardon and threw stones at his escort.
 Viceroy Armendáriz, who was in attendance, rode among the crowd to try to quiet them, but he too was pelted with stones.
 Fearing that Antequera would escape, Armendáriz ordered the soldiers to shoot him, which they did.
 They then turned their guns on the crowd.
 Several priests were killed.
 Antequera's corpse was then taken from his place of death to the scaffold and beheaded.
 The head was displayed publicly.

 In 1778, King Charles III of Spain annulled the verdict against Antequera, declaring him a good and loyal minister.

-Aftermath

-Another revolt broke out in Paraguay in 1730, under Doctor Fernando Mompox y Zayas (Mompox and Antequera had met in prison in Lima).
-Mompox asserted the sovereignty of the people over the king and attracted many formerly powerless poor colonists to the cause.
-These interrelated rebellions are known as the Revolt of the Comuneros, one of the first revolts of American colonists against European colonial rule.